antibland/starting_point/README.md

 #Starting Point

 We've all been there.
 You're coding something when an inner voice suddenly announces, "This should be its own thing.
 Don't forget to pull this code out and make it its own thing."
 But you're busy and you don't do it.

+Six months later...

-Six months later, while working on a new project, you can't find that useful utility you once wrote.
+You're working on a new project and can't find that useful utility you once wrote.
 So you write it again.
 And again.
-Let's stop recreating our greatest hits over and over.
+Can we please stop recreating our greatest hits ad infinitum?

-In no particular order of importance, greatest hits means:
+These are some things I value when beginning a web project:

 1. A small, vanila `JavaScript` library using the [module pattern][8]
 2. Auto minification/concatenation/`JavaScript` linting